uoosef/wireguard-go/README.md

 - `-c`: Path to the Warp configuration file.
 - `-e`: Specify the Warp endpoint IP.
 - `-k`: Your Warp license key.
+- `-h`: makes wiresock listen on specified host instead of `127.0.0.1`
+- `-p`: specifies port for wiresock instead of the random default
 - `-country`: ISO 3166-1 alpha-2 country code for Psiphon.
 - `-cfon`: Enable Psiphon over Warp.